 "Make Money Licensing Your Music"

-The original class that has taught 100s of people how to get their music in Film and Television.
+This is the original class that has taught 100's of people how to get their music in Film and Television.

 Composers, Songwriters, Bands, Musicians, Managers, Audio Engineers

 Do you have a home studio?
 Do you have original music sitting around on tape, LP's, CD's or your computer?
 Right now, you can be pitching your music to television shows, film, and media (web, phone, games, etc.) Every kind of instrumental and vocal music is in-demand.
 You can make money and advance your career at the same time.
 This class will give you quick and easy information on all aspects of music licensing.